floshosho/EPS-System/README.md

 is meant to be a class that helps the user keep track of each component in the satelite.
 There are subroutines to Enable and Disable each piece of hardware and functions that check for power availability, battery power, etc.

-Currently, this API is in it's early alpha, meaning that most of the crucial functions are stub functions.
+Currently, this API is in its early alpha, meaning that most of the crucial functions are stub functions.
 These will be updated respectively once we get a working EPS.
-(See "Running the Tests" to get a brief description on envoking this API)
+(See "Running the Test Functions" to get a brief description on envoking this API)

 # Prerequisites